If you love seafood or are on a pescatarian keto diet, this shrimp salad is perfect as a filling lunch or dinner.

 - Wash and cut romaine lettuce.
 Place in a salad bowl.

-- Mince a small onion and set aside.
+- Chop a medium-seized onion and set aside.

 - Prepare a mixture of melted butter, minced garlic, lemon juice.